sgh4000/vehicle-tutorial/GhofranLab3&4/MnistREADME.md

 # Results and inteprtations:

-## Standard Robustness (L∞ distance):
+## Classification Robustness (L∞ distance):

 The property we are checking:
-“If we make tiny changes (no bigger than epsilon) to each image, the network should still predict the same digit.”
+If we make tiny changes (no bigger than epsilon) to each image, the network should still predict the same digit.

 After running robustness verification for two MNIST images (the first two in the dataset):